 As our guests, you and the family also enjoy free use of our heated indoor swimming pool, headland golf course, all-weather tennis courts, children’s adventure playground and more!

-For information about accommodation in Pembrokeshire, feel free to use our availability checker at the top of this page, give us a call on 01834 870000 or drop us an email at firstname.lastname@example.org
+To explore each of our self-catering cottages, feel free to use our availability checker at the top of this page, give us a call on 01834 870000 or drop us an email at firstname.lastname@example.org